dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 AppStore / Marketplace
 **********************

-In designing our App Store we have two main choices, with different mix-n-match possible:
+In designing the NTNX App Store we have two main choices, with different mix-n-match possibilites:

 1. Vertically Integrated / Walled Garden Only Nutanix (and carefully vetted partners) are allowed to publish Blueprints (heavy regulation).